Explore the Rich History of African Americans in Illinois Via Museums, Soulful Restaurants and Powerful Slave Tours

 Also in Springfield is the Acts of Intolerance Sculpture, which commemorates the centennial of the 1908 race riot in Springfield.
 Route History, Inc. is a Springfield attraction where visitors can learn about the tragedy and resilience of African Americans, black-owned businesses and related events located along historic Route 66.
 Of note are Springfield’s role as a haven along the Underground Railroad and the Race Riot of 1908 which led to the formation of the National Association for the Advancement of Colored People.

-Those seeking Soul Food can make a pit stop at Nickey’s Southern Style Kitchen in Springfield, where you will savor an expanded menu that includes a smoked catfish sandwich and jambalaya.
+Those seeking soul food can make a pit stop at Nickey’s Southern Style Kitchen in Springfield, where you will savor a menu that includes a smoked catfish sandwich and jambalaya.
 A few miles from the Illinois State Capitol resides the Springfield and Central Illinois African American History Museum.
 Through oral histories and exhibits, the museum provides insight into authentic stories about African American life in Central Illinois.

 Alton’s riverfront location along the Mississippi River played an important role in helping slaves make connections to the freedom of the northern United States.
 Commemorate the heritage and black history of the Alton region with a tour along the Alton route of the Underground Railroad.
 For two hours, guests can learn about Underground Railroad sites like Rocky Fork Church, Enos Apartments and more on a narrated step-on guided tour.
 If you get hungry, visit Lovett’s Soul Food in Alton, which is renowned for its snoot sandwich, fried pickle slices, fish sandwich and its fried Kool-Aid.